jsmeix/cups-backends/CONTRIBUTING.md

 * At least test mandatory conditions before proceeding.
   If a mandatory condition is not fulfilled abort with a meaningful error message.

 Preferably during development of new scripts or when scripts are much overhauled and while testing new code use `set -ue` to die from unset variables and unhandled errors and use `set -o pipefail` to better notice failures in a pipeline.

-Using `set -eu -o pipefail` also during runtime is not recommended because it is a double-edged sword which can cause more problems in practice than it intends to solve in theory.
+Using `set -eu -o pipefail` also during runtime is not recommended because it is a double-edged sword which can cause more problems in practice than it intends to solve in theory:
-I.e. problems for users when things fail for them only because of `set -eu -o pipefail` while actually the code would work fail-safe without `set -eu -o pipefail` like
+Mainly problems for users when things fail for them only because of `set -eu -o pipefail` while actually the code would work fail-safe without `set -eu -o pipefail` like
 <pre>
 for file in "${FILES[@]}" ; do